United Nations Sustainable Development Goals

 - The University of Leeds has eight lead authors for the UN Intergovernmental Panel on Climate Change (IPCC) 6th assessment report in 2022, and two lead authors on each of the IPCC Special Reports on Global Warming of 1.5°C (2018) and Climate Change and Land Use (2019).

-- Chaired by Andy Gouldson from the University of Leeds, The Leeds Climate Commission is a pioneering collaborative yet independent voice in the city, providing authoritative advice on steps towards a low carbon, climate resilient future so as to inform policies and shape the actions of local stakeholders and decision makers.
+- We are part of the Leeds Climate Commission and Yorkshire and Humber Climate Commission.
+Chaired by Andy Gouldson from the University of Leeds, The Leeds Climate Commission is a pioneering collaborative yet independent voice in the city, providing authoritative advice on steps towards a low carbon, climate resilient future so as to inform policies and shape the actions of local stakeholders and decision makers.

 Read more about Goal 13 on the UN website.